davideserafini/ciphers-uniud/README.md

 ## What is this
-This small website has been created as an educational project for the course of "Security of Multimedia Application" at University of Udine in 2014.
+This is the source files of http://ciphersuniud.davideserafini.com, a small website developed as an educational project for the course of "Security of Multimedia Application" at University of Udine in 2014.
 The main purpose is to show in a very simple way how crypt and decrypt works in 5 different ciphers:
 - Rail Fence
 - Caesar
 - Vigenère